 Derrick Davis Jr. Commits to LSU

 The Buckeyes and the Panthers were two of the finalists.
-Davis Jr. even visited Columbus, but OSU couldn’t convince him.
+The four-star safety prospect even visited Columbus, but OSU couldn’t convince him.
 Pitt rarely signs players of this caliber, so it is clear there was a bit of a geographic advantage during his recruitment.

-Fresh off of an NCAA title in 2019, head coach Ed Orgeron has been able to attract talent with ease.
-LSU football may have had a rough 2020, but their upcoming recruiting class will likely help get them out of their rut next year.
+Fresh off of an NCAA title in 2019, head coach Ed Orgeron has been able to attract talent on the recruiting trail with ease.
+LSU football may have had a rough 2020, but their upcoming recruiting class filled with linebackers, tight ends, and two five-stars with All-American potential will likely help get them out of their rut this year.

 Derrick Davis Jr. Highlights